-Charity of the year and integrated corporate partnerships
+Charity of the year and strategic corporate partnerships

 More and more companies are seeing the benefits of choosing to work with one charity partner for several years.
 It gives them the chance to really integrate the partnership within the organisation’s culture and achieve tangible results which leave a lasting legacy.